 Access and Disability Services is responsible for providing legally mandated access and accommodations.
 Reasonable accommodations and services are available to Harper students, staff and visitors with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and other laws.
-Accommodations and services may include academic accommodations, such as extended testing time, a note taker for class, access accommodations such as a sign language interpreter or captionist, and services such as specialized courses, use of assistive technology and academic advising.
+Accommodations and services may include academic accommodations, such as extended testing time, a note taker for class, access accommodations such as a sign language interpreter or captionist, assistive technology and disability advising.

 Access and Disability Services advocates for positive change that makes Harper College more universally accessible.
 In order to ensure access and accommodations that inspire students to attain their academic goals, ADS staff and our campus partners actively work to reduce barriers in the physical, electronic, and social environments of the campus.
 Our work helps set the foundation for success by ensuring broad access and support.

 New students may begin by reviewing the information on the New Students page.
 To access the application for services, click on the "Apply for ADS Services" link in the "Get Started" sidebar to the right.